 Thanks to the strong romantic meaning, Ambrosia flowers are a great addition to wedding bouquets and anniversary gifts.

-This is a great flower for letting someone know you return their feelings or continue to feel the same way about them.
+This is an excellent flower for letting someone know you share their feelings or still feel the same way about them.

 While ragweed may cause allergies and grow aggressively in many parts of the world, it’s also a symbolic flower with plenty of meaning.
 The meaning of the flower may have changed since Ancient Greece, but it’s still widely available today.
 Consider working the common Ambrosia flower into your next romantic floral arrangement.